 One of our aims is to nurture excellence in all of our pupils by developing our pupils as active local and global citizens.
 Each school year, we aim to run a number of curriculum projects to help us meet this aim.
-As part of this, Mrs. Conway arranges for Falcon class to spend the year working with residents aged between 57 and 100-years-old at the Meadows care home.
+As part of this, Mrs. Conway has arranged for Falcon class to spend time working with residents aged between 57 and 100-years-old at the Meadows care home.

 The link began in June 2016, when pupils in Falcon class learnt about Alzheimer’s and other forms of Dementia, and wrote information leaflets.
-They baked a range of treats for Cupcake Day and the residents at The Meadows and performed a range of Beatles songs for them as well as some of Roald Dahl’s poetry.
+They baked a range of treats for Cupcake Day and the residents at The Meadows, and performed a range of Beatles songs for them as well as some of Roald Dahl’s poetry.
 Following this, Mrs. Conway and Jan Matthews from the Meadows met to pair up pupils and residents with similar interests for a book club.
-Pupils and residents enjoyed sharing and discussing books together and built up some lovely friendships which blossomed over the year and have been sustained since.
+Pupils and residents enjoyed sharing and discussing books together and built up some lovely friendships which blossomed and have been sustained since.

 Northbourne pupils really valued this link and came to love their story sessions…